microsoft/aksworkshop/_entries/01-01 application.md

 * An internal Order Fulfill API.
 * A MongoDB database

-The order capture API is available via swagger at http://<PublicEndpoint>:8080/swagger/
+The order capture API is available at  http://<PublicEndpoint>/v1/order, and via swagger at http://<PublicEndpoint>/swagger/.

 Initial versions of the Docker containers have been provided by the development team and are available at in the repo: